redhat-performance/openstack-templates/RDU-Scale/Newton/R730xd/README.md

 # Templates for deploying overcloud with R730xd Node types

-These templates can be used for deploying an overcloud with the following deply
+These templates can be used for deploying an overcloud with the following deploy
 command:
 ```
  openstack overcloud deploy --templates -e
 /usr/share/openstack-tripleo-heat-templates/environments/network-isolation.yaml
--e templates/network-environment.yaml -e templates/deploy.yaml -r
+-e templates/network-environment.yaml -e templates/storage-environment.yaml
-templates/roles_data.yaml --ntp-server clock.redhat.com
+-e templates/deploy.yaml -r templates/roles_data.yaml --ntp-server clock.redhat.com
 ```

 It is assumed that the command is executed from /home/stack and the